kevinveenbirkenbach/cymais/roles/pkgmgr-install/README.md

 ## Purpose

-The purpose of this role is to automate the installation and update process for CyMaIS-related applications or other managed packages using `pkgmgr`.
+The purpose of this role is to automate the installation and update process for Infinito.Nexus-related applications or other managed packages using `pkgmgr`.
 It simplifies package handling and enforces best practices for package deployment in automated environments.

 ## Features